Your Family's

 • Fee:Donor-Funded / FREE

-DS-ASD Connection is a virtual gathering of caregivers to discuss resources, strategies, community supports, and challenges related to a child or adult’s current or potential dual-diagnosis of Down syndrome...
+Caregiver Connection: DS – ASD is a virtual gathering of caregivers to discuss resources, strategies, community supports, and challenges related to a child or adult’s current or potential dual-diagnosis...
 READ MORE

 • Learn More & RegisterClick Here

-• Fee:Donor-Funded / FREE thanks to the generosity of generosity of our donors and grantors.
+• Fee:FREE/Donor-funded thanks to the generosity of Step Up Walk donors and grantors

 • Time10:00 - 10:45 am